fenago/python-minicourses/MiniCourse_GAN/_GAN.md

 evaluating hundreds or thousands of combinations of configuration operations on a range of problems.

-### **Your Task**

-Your task in this lesson is to list three additional GAN tips or hacks that can be used during training.

-Post your findings in the comments below.
-I would love to see what you discover.

-In the next lesson, you will discover how to implement simple discriminator and generator models.

 **Lesson 03: Discriminator and Generator Models**
 -------------------------------------------------

 In this lesson, you will discover how to implement a simple discriminator and generator model using the Keras deep learning library.
 We will assume the images in our domain are 28×28 pixels in size and color, meaning they have three color channels.